olazshile/Project_Envato-Cryptocurrency_Tempate-Team_Fury/README.md

 # Project_Envato-Team_Fury-Cryptocurrency
+#EDEN

-#Website for a coin, EDEN, used for ecommerce
+Website for a coin, EDEN, used for ecommerce

 Collaboration Instructions: